This post contains affiliate links. When you purchase through our links, we may earn a commission.

 My mother always made a large pot of soup every Sunday, which would provide lunches for the rest of the week.
 I resisted this kind of “monotony and planning” for years but finally embraced it, and couldn’t be happier!

 So meal planning in the form of a soup of the week became a feature.
 And the soup category on this website grew and grew.
-Although the restrictions eased and the kids went back to school I never gave up my soups!
+Although the restrictions eased and the kids went back to school I never gave up on soups!

 top down view of a bowl of soup and a loaf of bread on a table